ziahassan/hugoblog/content/posts/2023-11-22-analog-to-digital.md

 But for daily plans, weekly spreads, future logs, collections, etc. I'm starting to think that something like the Bullet Journal may be the best way to go.

-Together, the Bullet Journal and something like Obsidian could bring order to chaos.
+Together, the Bullet Journal and something like Obsidian (and perhaps a robust task manager such as Omnifocus or Todoist or Things3) could bring order to chaos.